Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 A good quality clad stainless pan contains enough weight and enough aluminum to provide excellent heating properties for a sauce pan.

 Durability refers to how much abuse a pan can survive: high heat, rapid temperature changes, hot oil spattering, metal utensils, abrasive scrubbing pads and cleansers, and going in the dishwasher.
 A durable pan is ideal because you never have to give a second thought to heating, scrubbing, or scraping.
-The pan can take it all.
+The pan can take it all and remain safe to use for decades.

 Stability means how a pan reacts with its environment, especially food.
 For example, cast iron and aluminum both react with acidic foods, so they have a poor stability rating (although well-seasoned cast iron can be quite stable).
 If a pan has a poor stability rating, you will always have to be careful about what you cook in it and maybe even how you wash it (e.g., if you don't dry cast iron after washing, it can rust).